Sunbridge Institute Menu

 Singing

-Jana has been a faculty member of Sunbridge’s Elementary Teacher Education program since 2002 and its program director since 2009; she also directs our Elementary Music Teacher Education intensive and oversees our World Language Teacher Education intensive.
+Jana has been a faculty member of Sunbridge’s Elementary Teacher Education program since 2002 and served as its program director from 2009-22.
 Since 2006, Jana has been on the faculty of Green Meadow Waldorf School, where she has been a class teacher and lower school music teacher and a member of the Teacher Development Committee.
 She has been a visiting faculty member at several Waldorf teacher training institutes in the U.S. and abroad and spent 14 years on the faculty of the Whidbey Island Waldorf School, teaching music and main lessons.
 She has led workshops in movement, singing, and composition, and is a contributor to The Mood of the Fifth: A Musical Approach to Early Childhood, a WECAN publication.
 Jana earned her BFA in Music from Cornish College of the Arts, Seattle, WA, and her MSEd in Waldorf Elementary Teacher Education from Sunbridge College.

 Art of Speech